ekumamait/github-assignment/README.md

 ------------

-This is a simple exercise to integrate github with pivotal tracker and create a pull request from develop branch then merge to the master branch
+This is an exercise to integrate github with pivotal tracker and create a pull request from develop branch then merge to the master branch